kodecocodes/i10t/beginning-message-apps/beginning-message-apps.markdown

 }
 ```

-Build and run, and fulfill all your sticky, chocolatey needs:
+Build and run; now you can fulfill all your sticky, chocolatey messaging needs:

 ![bordered iphone](images/Chocoholic4.png)

-### A fully custom sticker browser
+### Creating a custom sticker browser

 `MSStickerBrowserView` offers you little scope for customization.
-To really take control of your sticker app, there is `MSStickerView`.
-This is the view that is used to power `MSStickerBrowserView`, and you can use it on its own as well.
+To really take control of your sticker app, you'll work with `MSStickerView`.
+This is the view that powers `MSStickerBrowserView`, and you can use it on its own as well.

-It gives you all the sticker functionality - displaying and scaling the stickers, tapping to add to the message, drag and drop - with no extra code.
+It gives you all the sticker functionality – displaying and scaling the stickers, tapping to add to the message, drag and drop – with no extra code.
 All you need to do is put it on the screen and give it an `MSSticker`.

 In this final part of the chapter you will replace the `MSStickerBrowserViewController` subclass with a `UICollectionViewController` subclass which will allow you to divide the stickers up into labelled sections.

 In **MainInterface.storyboard**, select the **Candy Sticker Browser** scene and delete it.
-Drag in a **UICollectionViewController**, then control-drag from the container view to the collection view controller and choose the **Embed** segue.
+Drag in a **UICollectionViewController**, then Control-drag from the container view to the collection view controller and choose the **Embed** segue.

-Select the **Collection View** in the collection view controller, open the **Attributes Inspector** and check the **Accessories / Section Header** checkbox.
+Select the **Collection View** in the collection view controller, open the Attributes Inspector and check the **Accessories\Section Header** checkbox.

-Open the **Size Inspector** set the **Header Size > Height** to 25.
-Set the **Min Spacing** and **Section Insets** values to zero.
+Open the Size Inspector, and set **Header Size\Height** to **25**.
+Set the **Min Spacing** and **Section Insets** values to **0**.

 Drag a label into the section header, using the guides to position it in the center.
 With the **Align** button at the bottom of the storyboard, add constraints to pin it to the horizontal and vertical centers of the view: